Tommies (radio drama)

 Tommies is a British radio drama series, broadcast on BBC Radio 4.
-It is part of the BBC's World War I centenary season and planned to be broadcast over four years, the same length of time as the war itself.
-Based on actual unit war diaries, it tells the story of a one day in the conflict exactly 100 years ago to the day.
+It was part of the BBC's World War I centenary season and was broadcast over four years, the same length of time as the war itself.
+Based on actual unit war diaries, it tells the story of a one day in the conflict exactly 100 years ago to the day of an episode's release.

 Most of the episodes are set in either Flanders (the trench lines of the Western Front) or the Balkans (Salonika front), while a few narrate events in Africa or the Near East.
 The two principal characters are Mickey Bliss, a professional signals (wireless and telephone) NCO of the Indian army, whose initiative leads to his becoming an intelligence officer, and Celestine de Tullio, an English doctor who volunteers as a medical officer with the Serbian army in the Balkans, partly to avoid both her estranged family and Mickey Bliss.

-Producers of the radio plays are David Hunter, Jonquil Panting and Jonathan Ruffle.
-Authors of the play scripts include Jonathan Ruffle, Michael Chaplin, Avin Shah, Nick Warburton and Nandita Ghose.
+The three of the radio plays are series creator and writer Jonathan Ruffle and directors David Hunter and Jonquil Panting.
+Other writers include Ruffle, Michael Chaplin, Nick Warburton, Avin Shah and Nandita Ghose.